 Fenugreek Side Effects Men

-Some men unfortunately experience the flip side of this, and experience an increase in oestrogen levels with fenugreek supplementation.
+Some men, unfortunately, experience the flip side of this, and experience an increase in estrogen levels with fenugreek supplementation.
 This can cause a decreased libido, impotence, and gyno (or man boobs).
 Thankfully, these symptoms are reversible and have been shown to disappear when supplementation is stopped.

 Fenugreek Side Effects Women